-According to a recent report published by the Legal Ombudsman, 1 in 5 legal complaints they receive is in relation to residential conveyancing.
+According to a report published by the Legal Ombudsman, 1 in 5 legal complaints they receive is in relation to residential conveyancing.
 After the previously shaky housing market began to stabilise, a higher volume of work – and, consequently, higher pressure on the residential conveyancing solicitors in place – is understandable, with people rushing to secure their ideal property.

 People naturally want what is best for them, but what impact is the stampede for housing having on the conveyancing market?

 Other elements being reviewed by employers - especially firms wanting to hire on a permanent basis and retain the best conveyancers on the market - include salary levels and opportunities for bonuses, annual leave allowances and pension packages.
-Not only are there more jobs on the market as demand grows, but candidates have the opportunity to be increasingly selective when it comes to deciding which offer they accept.
+Not only are there more conveyancing jobs on the market as demand grows, but candidates have the opportunity to be increasingly selective when it comes to deciding which offer they accept.

-This is positive for those seeking permanent work as they are able to regain control of their careers, selecting an employer who can not only provide them with professional stability but also putting the individual’s needs first.
+This is positive for those seeking permanent jobs as they are able to regain control of their careers, selecting an employer who can not only provide them with professional stability but also putting the individual’s needs first.

 Demand for locum conveyancers has also picked up, with an unsteady number of instructions and need for cover during times of increased annual leave, such as summer holidays and sabbatical.
 Whether lawyers work on a locum basis to gain the aforementioned elusive work-life balance, a change of professional scenery, or to take advantage of the often better rate of pay, they’re sure to find themselves in a strong position in the current market.